Preparing To Sell Your Business

 Read our dedicated guide about the common reasons people sell their business.

-Key Steps to Selling your Business
+Key Steps to Selling Your Business

-1. Prepare your Business
+1. Prepare Your Business for Sale

 The first step in business sale preparation is to collect all of your business’s financial records and paperwork.